Our dedicated professionals are driven to providing you with the best care possible for you and your children.

 I believe everyone deserves to have a safe space to share their life experiences where they are validated, supported, and heard without judgement.
 I am a compassionate and empathetic listener, and I am excited to work with you to help you feel empowered to create the changes you want in your life.
 When I’m not in the office, I love photography, reading, taking care of my many house plants, and spending time with my husband and two kids.

 My name is Mackenzie, and I grew up in St. Albert, AB, and moved to the Lower Mainland to attend graduate school at Trinity Western.
-During my time at Trinity, I met my husband, got married, and had our sweet baby boy.
-Through this, my eyes were opened to the beautiful and challenging aspects of the perinatal and parenting journey, and I uncovered a passion for walking with women and their families through the major life transitions in this stage.
-I began to focus my studies on perinatal and infant mental health once returning to studies and clinical work postpartum and find so much joy in furthering my education and experience in these areas, including through the Centre of Perinatal Excellence.
+My husband and I also welcomed a baby boy during this time.
+Through this, my eyes were opened to the beautiful and challenging aspects of the perinatal and parenting journey, and I uncovered a passion for walking with women and their families through the major life transitions and losses that can be a part of this stage.
+I began to focus my studies on perinatal and infant mental health once returning to studies and clinical work postpartum and find so much joy in furthering my education and experience in these areas, most recently through the Centre of Perinatal Excellence.

-I believe that growth & change occur in the context of safe relationship and as such, I strive to provide a non-judgmental, caring space for people to feel accepted, better know and understand themselves, and work towards their goals.
+I believe that healing is possible, and that growth & change occur in the context of safe relationship.
+As such, I strive to provide a non-judgmental, caring space for people to feel accepted, better know and understand themselves, and work towards their goals.
 I am client-centered in my work, meaning that I see people as the experts of their own lives, and my role is to walk alongside and provide the support that is needed, which can look different for each person.

 Growing up as the eldest of six children I was immersed in the world of pregnancy and babies at a young age, but I didn’t begin to imagine myself as a midwife until years later.